But First We Brunch

 What is Rough Puff Pastry?

-It also requires mandatory chilling and resting times in between the folds, to keep everything within a set temperature range.
 True puff pastry requires a lot of time, patience, and a certain level of skill.
 I have two of those things.
 I'll leave you to figure out which ones.

-Instead of using a slab of butter, rough puff incorporates pieces of butter directly into the dough.
-As you complete a series of folds (no chilling required) the pieces become smaller and flatter, and form layers within the dough, much like a true puff pastry.
+Rough puff pastry is also known as shortcut puff or cheater's puff pastry, and I am completely fine with that.
+When you don't have hours to spare, taking a shortcut is not just acceptable - it's smart.
+Instead of a single slab of butter, rough puff incorporates pieces of butter directly into the dough.
+As you work through a series of folds, those pieces get smaller and flatter, forming layers throughout the dough much like a true puff.

 ❤️ What you'll love about this recipe